top of page

 Commitment to Outcomes

-As part of the Erasmus+ training, participants are expected not only to engage in the 7-day learning process but also to create and share an outcome afterwards, bringing the methodology into wider practice and visibility.
-This outcome can take a form that best suits each participant’s context and skills, for example:
+As part of the Erasmus+ training, participants were expected not only to engage in the 7-day learning process but also to create and share an outcome afterwards, bringing the methodology into wider practice and visibility.
+These outcomes could take a form that best suited each participant’s context and skills, for example:

 • Designing and facilitating a workshop in their local community or organization.

-• Writing and publishing a reflective article, blog post, or report that shares insights from the training.
+• Writing and publishing a reflective article, blog post, or report sharing insights from the training.

-• Producing a short video or creative piece that communicates key learnings.
+• Producing a short video or creative piece communicating key learnings.

 • Developing other innovative formats (artistic, educational, or digital) to disseminate the experience.

-By committing to this follow-up, participants ensure that the training does not remain a personal journey only, but becomes a resource for their communities and professional practice, strengthening the impact of the project beyond the course itself.
+By committing to this follow-up, participants ensured that the training did not remain only a personal journey, but became a resource for their communities and professional practice, strengthening the impact of the project beyond the course itself.

-We aim to have 28 participants from Slovenia, France, Germany, Spain, Italy, Slovakia and Romania.
+The project brought together 28 participants from Slovenia, France, Germany, Spain, Italy, Slovakia, and Romania.

-Participants must be over 18 years old and have a communicative level in English so that they can participate fully in the program.
+Participants were over 18 years old and had a communicative level of English, allowing them to fully engage in the programme.

 DSC07789.jpg